odartsi/Data_Visualisation/README.md

 panel serve Interactive_dashboard.ipynb
 ![image](interactive_dashboard.png)

-- Basic_visualisations.ipynb : which icludes basic plots by using seaborn
+- Visualisations.ipynb : which icludes basic plots by using seaborn
+- Data Visualisation.pdf : is a presentation I created which is summarizing all the plots shown in the two notebooks